 Opting for the Kra Canal and bypassing the Malacca Strait (500 nautical-mile-long waterway) would “save two to five days, cutting the cost of a 100,000-ton cargo ship voyage by about $300,000.”

 “The canal would also attract vessels too big to pass through the strait, which are presently forced to take much longer routes to and from East Asia via the Sunda or Lombok straits.
 Using the Kra Canal instead of the Lombok Strait would save 3,500km [2,175 miles] and six days’ sailing time.”

 Ship owners might gladly pay canal transit fees in light of such savings realized from the shorter, faster route to the Indian Ocean or east into the South China Sea.

-The Nikkei Asian Review reported in May about a possible plan in the works between Thai and Chinese interests agreeing on a joint study of the Kra Isthmus as a canal site.
+The Nikkei Asian Review reported on a possible plan in the works between Thai and Chinese interests agreeing on a joint study of the Kra Isthmus as a canal site.

 “The specifics of the agreement are national secrets and I cannot give you details,” said a person in charge of the Chinese side…Reportedly, the plan is to build a canal 63 miles long, 1300 feet wide and 80 feet deep over 10 years.”
 Some see five years as an outside possibility.